Valve Corporation: Source, Steam, and Half-Life 2 (2003–2010)

 In 2003, Valve moved to Bellevue, Washington, and reincorporated as Valve Corporation.
 In 2010, the office moved to a larger location in Bellevue.
-In 2016, Valve signed a nine-floor lease in the Lincoln Square complex in downtown Bellevue, doubling the size of their offices.
+In 2016, Valve signed a nine-floor lease in the Lincoln Square complex in downtown Bellevue, doubling the size of its offices.

 Valve began developing Half-Life 2 six months after the release of the first Half-Life, using its new in-house engine, Source.
-With advanced physics systems and an increased focus on story and characters, it received critical acclaim upon its release in 2004; by 2011, it had sold 12 million copies.
+With advanced physics systems and an increased focus on story and characters, it received critical acclaim upon its release in 2004.
+By 2011, it had sold 12 million copies.

 In 2002, Valve launched Steam, a digital storefront and delivery platform.
 Steam initially offered only Valve games, and was mandatory to install Half-Life 2, but became a publisher of third-party games.
-As Valve became its own publisher via Steam, it transitioned to a flat organization; outside of executive management, Valve does not have bosses, and the company uses an open allocation system, allowing employees to move between departments at will.
+As Valve became its own publisher via Steam, it transitioned to a flat organization.
+Outside of executive management, Valve does not have bosses and uses an open allocation system, allowing employees to move between departments at will.

-After having taken years to develop Half-Life 2, Valve moved to episodic development, planning to release shorter games more frequently.
+After having taken five years to develop Half-Life 2, Valve moved to episodic development, planning to release shorter games more frequently.
 Half-Life 2: Episode One, the first in a planned trilogy of episodic Half-Life 2 sequels, was released in 2006.
 Episode Two followed in 2007, alongside the multiplayer game Team Fortress 2 and the puzzle game Portal, developed from the student project Narbacular Drop.
 In January 2008, Valve announced the acquisition of Turtle Rock Studios, which was renamed Valve South.
 Turtle Rock developed Left 4 Dead and Left 4 Dead 2 while associated with Valve.
-Turtle Rock Studios later spun out of Valve again in March 2010.
+Turtle Rock Studios spun out of Valve again in March 2010.
+Forbes estimated that Valve had grossed $70 million in 2005.